 |Collage quilts using Whisperlite foundation by Thistledown and Company|

 Build your fabric collage onto the Whisperlite foundation.

 Whisperlite is not a fusible product.

 You will add a lightweight fusible web of your choice to the wrong side of your chosen fabrics.

 Fussy cut the shapes desired from your prepared fusible fabric pieces.

-Place them on your drawn design and fill the shapes in with your fussy cut pieces of fabric.
-When the design is filled in fuse the fabrics to the Whisperlite foundation.
+Place them on the Whisperlite drawn design and fill the shapes in with your fussy cut pieces of fabric.
+When the design is filled in fuse the fabrics in place.

 Then simply trim away the extra Whisperlite from the outside edges.
 Now your collage is ready to place onto your background fabric.